Amman: Sports

 Amman-based football clubs Al-Wehdat and Al-Faisaly, both former league champions, share one of the most popular rivalries in the local football scene.
 Amman hosted the 2016 FIFA U-17 Women's World Cup along with Irbid and Zarqa.

 The 2007 Asian Athletics Championships and more than one edition of the IAAF World Cross Country Championships were held in the city.
-Amman also hosts the Jordan Rally, which form part of the FIA World Rally Championship, becoming one of the largest sporting events ever held in Jordan.
+Amman also hosts the Jordan Rally, which form part of the World Rally Championship, becoming one of the largest sporting events ever held in Jordan.

 Amman is home to a growing number of foreign sports such as skateboarding and rugby; the latter has two teams based in the city: Amman Citadel Rugby Club and Nomads Rugby Club.
 In 2014, German non-profit organization Make Life Skate Life completed construction of the 7Hills Skatepark, a 650 square meter concrete skatepark located at Samir Rifai park in Downtown Amman.